iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 golang.
 The syscall one is the definitions of the system calls generated from [the proto spec](https://github.com/iansmith/parigot/blob/master/api/proto/syscall/v1/syscall.proto).

 * pcontext: This is our standard alias to avoid a conflict between parigot's [context manipulation code](https://github.com/iansmith/parigot/tree/master/context) and standard library's  `context`.

-* pcontext: This is our standard alias to avoid a conflict between parigot's [context manipulation code](https://github.com/iansmith/parigot/tree/master/context) and standard library's  `context`.